0xsirus/tirdad/README.md

 `#insmod module/tirdad.ko`

  You can also disable the module with:

+`echo 0 |sudo tee /sys/kernel/livepatch/tirdad/enabled`
 `#rmmod module/tirdad.ko`

+ If you use the legacy version, you only need to run `rmmod` (the second command).

  After you disable it, kernel will continue to use its default algorithm to generate initial sequence numbers.